Forte-AI/apartmentocean-guides/index.md

 ## Welcome to Apartment Ocean

-Apartment Ocean makes your company available 24/7 to your customers and help you increase user conversion and engagement.
-The main function of the Apartment Ocean is to understand what users need on your website and provide necessary information.
+Apartment Ocean provides a 24/7 chat support to your customers and increases conversion on your website.
+It serves as the first line of customer support with the ability to provide the information your customers need.

-We will show you how to use Apartment Ocean dashboard here.
+You will learn how to use the Apartment Ocean dashboard in this tutorial.